psenough/teach_yourself_demoscene_in_14_days/README.md

 Some programmers get a bit caught up in the right way to code, reading books, following best practices, debating them, getting caught up in trendy methologies or endless refactoring cycles and never actually releasing a demo.
 If that's you i strongly suggest that you take a look at [http://programming-motherfucker.com/](http://programming-motherfucker.com/) and release your demo.

 Another point worth addressing is that you don't have to prepare the entire development chaintool and engine yourself to release a demo.
 Some coders prefer working on tools and engines and having other demosceners use them.
 They enjoy the engineering side more than the creative application.
 While others hate developing tools and engines and just enjoy putting a demo together.
-Ofcourse it's useful to dabble on the different sides of the field, but at the end of the day you should focus on what are more interested in or comfortable with.
+Of course it's useful to dabble on the different sides of the field, but at the end of the day you should focus on what are more interested in or comfortable with.

 If you're focused on doing tiny bytesize intros (128bytes, 256bytes, 512bytes) you can find some great resources on this subject at [sizecoding.org](http://www.sizecoding.org/wiki/Main_Page).
 If you're more interested in 1k / 4k development, you can find resources at [in4k](https://in4k.github.io/).